ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 IANA has created a new registry called the "Matroska Element IDs" registry.

-The following are needed to register a new Element ID in this registry: an Element ID, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.
+To register a new Element ID in this registry, one needs an Element ID, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.